The Parkland Massacre and the Revolt of the Young

 When it was over her father hugged her...

-As I would have tried to do if I was there, for raising my spirits as well.
+As I would done if I was there, for raising my spirits as well.

 For I too live in a country where evil Cons would destroy gun control if they could, and bathe in the blood of the innocent.
-And we must defeat them or die trying.

 And for proving once again what I have always believed.